Heidi Mendoza: Political views

 Mendoza has been vocal about the need to abolish pork barrel funds, which have been associated with corruption and misuse of public resources.
 Her Senate platform emphasizes budget literacy, aiming to educate citizens about government financial activities.
 She believes that an informed public is essential for holding leaders accountable and ensuring the proper allocation of resources.

 Mendoza acknowledges that corruption remains a pervasive issue in the Philippines, stating, "People tend to be resigned to it.
 But I want to get rid of the feeling that corruption is a way of life.
 I want people to have hope in their hearts that things will change."

 Mendoza has expressed her views on several proposed legislative bills.
-She states that she does not support the legalization of divorce, even in cases of domestic abuse.
-She explained her view by stating that, in her perspective, “true love endures,” and she favors temporary separation with reconciliation and counseling as alternatives to divorce.
+She states that she does not support legalizing divorce, rooted in her belief in the sanctity of marriage.
+However, she acknowledges "dead" or profoundly hurtful marriages and suggests exploring limited dissolution provisions for extreme cases.
 On same-sex marriage, she describes her view as “qualified no” but won't block a civil unions legislation and remains open to discussions and further review of the SOGIE Bill.
+Her stance has drawn mixed reactions, with some individuals in the community remaining critical while others continue to support her, prioritizing her anti-corruption initiatives over disagreements on legislative issues.

 Mendoza has also called for an anti-political dynasty law, arguing that government should not be treated as a family business.
 In a 2025 post, she shared anecdotes from her COA days about family disputes over public funds, emphasizing how such dynamics harm national politics.